Christian Pulisic on latest USMNT training camp roster, but not Jackson Yueill

-Included in a 28-man roster announced Friday afternoon is English Premier League Chelesa's Christian Pulisic, French first-division forward Tim Weah, teenage sensation Ricardo Pepi and MLS defenders Walker Zimmerman and Miles Robinson.
+Included in a 28-man roster announced Friday afternoon are Christian Pulisic of English Premier League's Chelesa, French first-division forward Tim Weah, teenage sensation Ricardo Pepi and MLS defenders Walker Zimmerman and Miles Robinson.

 Bloomington's Jackson Yueill is not among the 28 players called to camp in Columbus, Ohio, this weekend.